Skip to main content

 Delano~53,000Agriculture, healthcare93215

-The median household income across the region ranges from $40,000 to $70,000, with significant variation between urban and rural areas.
-Educational attainment levels include a substantial percentage of high school graduates and individuals with some college education.
+The median household income across the region ranges from $40,000 to $70,000, with a big gap between city and rural areas.
+Most residents have finished high school, and a good share have some college education.

 Ready when you are